gmac/constellation-js/README.md

 #API Documentation

-## Const
+## Const - Primitives

-Constellation root scope provides basic geometry operations and geometric primitives.
-All of these methods may be called directly on the `Const` namespace, and are passed simple arrays and/or Constellation primitives (Point & Rect).
+Constellation root namespace provides a collection of geometric primitives.
+Geometry primitives have no methods, therefore may be substituted by any object with common attributes.

 **Const.Point** `var point = new Const.Point( x, y );`
-Constellation point primitive.
-Const.Point objects have the following properties:
+Constellation point primitive. `Point` objects have the following properties:

 - `x`: horizontal coordinate of the point.
 - `y`: vertical coordinate of the point.

 **Const.Rect** `var rect = new Const.Rect( x, y, width, height );`
-Constellation rectangle primitive.
-Const.Rect objects have the following properties:
+Constellation rectangle primitive. `Rect` objects have the following properties:

 - `x`: horizontal coordinate of the rectangle origin.
 - `y`: vertical coordinate of the rectangle origin.
 - `width`: rectangle width.
 - `height`: rectangle height.

+**Const.Node** `use... grid.addNode();`
+Constellation grid `Node` object; use a `Grid` instance to create and manage nodes.
+Grid nodes have the following properties:

+- `id`: unique identifier for the node.
+Don't touch this.
+- `x`: horizontal coordinate of the node.
+- `y`: vertical coordinate of the node.
+- `to`: Table of connections to other nodes.
+Seriously, don't touch this.
+- `data`: A data object of user-defined data attached to the node.

+**Const.Polygon** `use... grid.addPolygon();`
+Constellation grid `Polygon` object; use a `Grid` instance to create and manage polygons.
+Grid polygons have the following properties:

+- `id`: unique identifier for the node.
+Don't touch this.
+- `nodes`: Array of node ids defining the polygon ring.
+- `data`: A data object of user-defined data attached to the polygon.

+##Const - Static Methods

+Constellation root namespace also provides a collection of static geometry functions.
+All of these methods may be called directly on the `Const` namespace, and are passed simple arrays and/or Constellation primitives (`Point` & `Rect`).

 **Const.distance** `var result = Const.distance( point1, point2 );`
-Calculates the distance between two provided Const.Point objects.
+Calculates the distance between two provided `Point` objects.

 **Const.ccw** `var result = Const.ccw( pointA, pointB, pointC, exclusive? );`
 Tests for counter-clockwise winding among three `Point` objects.
 Returns true if the three points trend in a counter-clockwise arc.
 Useful for intersection tests.
 Passing `true` for the optional `exclusive` param will pass balanced arcs.